Markov-switching State Space Models for Uncovering Musical Interpretation

 \section{Analysis of Chopin's Mazurka Op.\ 68 No.\ 3}

 We use the model and procedures developed above to estimate the parameters and performance choices for all 46 recordings of Chopin's Mazurka.
-Here we describe the inferences our model allows on some representative performances, describe parametric clusters determined by our model, contrast these with some alternative approaches to music modelling, and discuss some difficulties we encountered.
+Here we describe the inferences our model allows on some representative performances, describe performance groupings based on the estimated parameters, contrast our model with some alternative approaches to smoothing, and discuss some difficulties we encountered.
 All simulations and empirical calculations were performed with \texttt{R}~\citep{R-Core-Team2019} and C++ via \texttt{Rcpp}~\citep{Eddelbuettel2013}.
 Figures and tables are generated using the \texttt{tidyverse} family of packages~\citep{Wickham2017, Wickham2016}.
-Dendrograms combined with heatmaps for the proximity matrices were created with the \texttt{heatmaply} package~\citep{GaliliOCallaghan2017}.
 Most computations were implemented in parallel on a large memory computer cluster via the \texttt{batchtools} package~\citep{LangBischl2017}.